eleblanc-ai/SweetPea/README.md

 Flask 2.2.2
 Werkzeug 2.2.2 -->

-Once you've installed the requirements, you can launch the website.
+Once you've installed the requirements, you can start the server.